C-V-Anish/Coding/README.md

 # Coding
-A repository for all the list of programs.
+A repository for all the list of programs practiced until now.